 In 2003, Space.com was received the Online Journalism Award for Breaking News by the Online News Association in recognition of our coverage of the 2003 Columbia space shuttle disaster.
 It has since received Webby awards as an Honoree in the Science category in 2010, 2012, 2013 and 2014.

 In May 2004, Space.com's parent company changed its name from Space Holdings to Imaginova.
-In 2009, Space.com was acquired by Tech Media Network, now called Purch.
+In 2009, Space.com was acquired by Tech Media Network, later called Purch.
+In 2018, Future plc acquired Space.com's parent company Purch.

 Space.com is, and always has been, the passion of writers and editors who are space fans and also trained journalists.

-Responsible for Space.com's editorial vision, Tariq Malik has been the managing editor of Space.com since 2009 and has covered space news and science for more than a decade.
-He joined Purch's Space.com team in 2001, first as an intern and soon after as a full-time spaceflight reporter covering human spaceflight, exploration, astronomy and the night sky.
+Responsible for Space.com's editorial vision, Tariq Malik has been the Editor-in-Chief of Space.com since 2019 and has covered space news and science for 18 years.
+He joined the Space.com team in 2001, first as an intern and soon after as a full-time spaceflight reporter covering human spaceflight, exploration, astronomy and the night sky.
+He became Space.com's managing editor in 2009.
 As on-air talent has presented space stories on CNN, Fox News, NPR and others.

 Tariq is an Eagle Scout (yes, he earned the Space Exploration merit badge), a Space Camp veteran (4 times as a kid, once as an adult), and has taken the ultimate "vomit comet" ride while reporting on zero-gravity fires.
 Before joining Space.com, he served as a staff reporter for The Los Angeles Times covering city and education beats.
 He has journalism degrees from the University of Southern California and New York University.